flipperdevices/flipperzero-firmware/ReadMe.md

 - `applications`    - Applications and services used in firmware
 - `assets`          - Assets used by applications and services
-- `furi`            - Furi Core: OS level primitives and helpers
+- `furi`            - Furi Core: OS-level primitives and helpers
 - `debug`           - Debug tool: GDB-plugins, SVD-file and etc
 - `documentation`   - Documentation generation system configs and input files
 - `firmware`        - Firmware source code
 - `lib`             - Our and 3rd party libraries, drivers, etc.
 - `scripts`         - Supplementary scripts and python libraries home

-Also pay attention to `ReadMe.md` files inside those directories.
+Also, pay attention to `ReadMe.md` files inside those directories.